 Many churches operate coffeehouses, bookstores, and other small businesses that attract guests and serve the needs of members.
-While the Internal Revenue Service generally doesn’t tax church-related activities, not all ministry fundraising is exempt from IRS scrutiny.
+While the Internal Revenue Service (IRS) generally doesn’t tax church-related activities, not all ministry fundraising is exempt from IRS scrutiny.

 That’s one of the main reasons legislators enacted the Unrelated Business Income Tax (UBIT).
 The tax addresses concerns that tax-exempt organizations have an unfair competitive advantage over commercial businesses.
-It subjects churches to taxation on business activities not substantially related to their tax-exempt purpose.
+UBIT subjects churches to taxation on business activities not substantially related to their tax-exempt purpose.

 It is important to remember that the IRS and the courts will ultimately determine what is or is not “substantially related” to your ministry’s exempt purpose.

-Illustration: First Community Church’s youth group sells fireworks for a few weeks each summer as a fundraiser.
+Example: A church’s youth group sells fireworks for a few weeks each summer as a fundraiser.
 State law restricts the sale of fireworks by vendors without special licenses to the same few weeks.
 The sale of fireworks is undeniably a trade or business.

 There are two potential exceptions to the applicability of UBIT.